buu342/ACS-Dominatrix/README.md

     ACS_NamedExecuteAlways("Dominatrix_AddControlPointRed", 0, 416.0, -416.0, 8.0);
 }
 ```
+  **2)** Put `#library "NAME"` at the top of the ACS script, where name is a unique name **less than or equal to 8 characters**<br/>
+  **3)** Compile the ACS, placing it between A_START and A_END lumps.
+Ensure it is the same name as NAME in your library.<br/>
+  **4)** Create a new lump called LOADACS, and inside write the name of the compiled ACS file (should be NAME of your library).<br/>
-  **3)** Be sure to include the WAD that executes that script along with the server's files.<br/>
+  **5)** Be sure to include the WAD that executes that script along with the server's files.<br/>
+Examples are provided in the "Injection WADs" folder within this repository.<br/><br/>

+### How to use on a server
+  **1)** Include the latest version of the Dominatrix WAD in your server's wad list, as well as the map pack you want to use and the injection script to place CP's in said map pack.<br/>
-  **4)** Ensure the server is running "Team Deathmatch" as the selected gamemode.<br/>
+  **2)** Ensure the server is running "Team Deathmatch" as the selected gamemode.<br/>
-  **5)** Ensure the default gamemode's score limit and time limit are both set to 0 to prevent conflicts with Dominatrix.
+  **3)** Ensure the default gamemode's score limit and time limit are both set to 0 to prevent conflicts with Dominatrix.
 I would also recommend disabling the announcer as this gamemode comes with its own. <br/>
-  **6)** If using ZDaemon, include Dominatrix.cfg in your server so that all Dominatrix related CVars are set.
+  **4)** If using ZDaemon, include Dominatrix.cfg in your server so that all Dominatrix related CVars are set.
 Also, be aware that in ZDaemon, CVars need to have 1/0 as opposed to true/false, and that you **cannot** use decimal numbers!
 <br/><br/>

 ### How to compile the Dominatrix ACS source